gierens/yubipi/README.md

 The NPN transistor is switched with the Raspberry Pi's GPIO and the collector of it is used to pull the contact plate to ground.
 In this case the collector-emitter or output capacitance of the transistor is key.
-It needs to be very low as to not pull to much charge in the cut-off state.
+It needs to be very low so it does not pull too much charge in the cut-off state.

 ### What you need
 Unfortunately the popular